FraunhoferIVV/fastiot/docs/source/tutorials/part_3_config_management/04_dependency_management.rst

 -----------------------------

 Add your requirements loosely to :file:`pyproject.toml`.
 When setting up a new project this file will be automatically created.
-For older projects you may use the command ``fiot create pyproject-toml``.
+For older projects you may use the command :command:`fiot create pyproject-toml`.
 This command will also use the requirements already specified in the directory :file:`requirements` and add it to your :file:`pyproject.toml`.

 **Attention:** Do not change your :file:`requirements.txt` manually to manage dependencies.